ibkevg/ibkevg.github.io/math/_posts/LA-notes.md

 (ix) Two vectors are perpendicular if their dot product is 0 (i.e. $$\theta=90^\circ$$)

-Examples?
-Work (energy) is a dot product of force and displacement.
-The angle between two vectors is found by knowing that the cosine of the angle between them is their dot product divided by their self dot product.

-You’re often interested in knowing to what extent a vector quantity contributes in a given direction (the vector quantity’s component in that direction).
-This is what the dot (scalar) product, as used in physics, tells you.

 When dealing with geometric algorithms, you usually end up using a lot of dot and cross products.
 For example:

 * Dot product let you easily and quickly check if two vectors are perpendicular, or the angle between them (well, to be precise, the cosine of their angle, but having directly the cosine of an angle is sometimes better than having the angle itself).
 Also, the dot product of a vector with a base vector is the coordinate of this vector in the base along the vector axis, it’s useful for example to compute coordinates in another base.